nesi/agdr-validator/README.md

 `pip install -e .`

 ### Run validator on input spreadsheet
+example1:

 `agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx`

 - output will be appended to `AGDR99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created
-- you may specify a desired output filename
+- you may specify a desired output filename with -o

+example2:
+`agdrvalidator -t -p AGDR00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx`
+- as well as being validated, TSV files will be created for the program TAONGA and project AGDR00051

 ```
 agdrvalidator -h